So, how much time should I allow to do all it takes to MOUNT a production?

 Stage – “It’s all about the stage” or lack thereof.
 In the theater world, this is a common mantra.
 Creating the illusion of the world in the story is literally a function of the stage and its limitations.
 Sometimes a show must be MOUNTED in a portion of a classroom with none of the conventional perks (lights, sound, curtains, backstage prep area, space, space, and more space).
 Sometimes a show will be MOUNTED in a gym with a stage, but the stage still has few of the conventional perks.
 So, once again, the production has to be designed within the confines of the space available.
 In order to be successful, Directors must be creative!
 Sometimes the show won’t move to the stage until the last couple of rehearsals.
 In order to effectively rehearse, the rehearsal space must closely match the stage dimensions.
 Be sure to measure and set up barriers as necessary to make the practice space resemble closely the feeling of the actual stage.

-So get out there and start MOUNTING one of the Musicals on this site or one of the Mini-Musicals coming soon!
+So get out there and start MOUNTING one of the Musicals or Mini-Musicals on this site!
 Break a leg!